Toucaan/toucaan.docs/docs/preprocessor.md

 sidebar_position: 2
 ---

-# Preprocessor
+# Preprocessor (SASS)
-By default Toucaan uses the [sass-lang](https://sass-lang.com/) pre-processor to output stylesheets.
+By default Toucaan uses the [sass-lang](https://sass-lang.com/) pre-processor to output stylesheets for the the different type of devices on the web (See `webpack` example below).
+Since each web framework is different and follows a slightly different path or conventions, setting up the preprocessing pipeline with `sass` or another tool like `LESS` or `Stylus` is left to the author as an exercise.

 ### Webpack
 Displayed below is sample `webpack` config for a typical `node/express` app.